bright-cloud-studio/contao-isotope-cumulative-filter/README.md

 This bundle replaces the auto-increment integer in `?isorc=` with a deterministic MD5 hash of the filter configuration.
 The same combination of filters always produces the same hash, so robots never encounter a URL they haven't already seen.
 Pages with active filter parameters are also marked `noindex,nofollow` automatically.

-The hash is resolved back to the corresponding database row ID transparently before Isotope's native lookup runs, so Isotope core requires no modifications.
+The hash is resolved back to the corresponding database row ID transparently before Isotope's native lookup runs, so Isotope core requires no modifications and your existing frontend modules require no reconfiguration.

 ## Requirements